(keep reading to learn what happened)

 Originally, it was a success and Mandala Lounge was one of the few high-quality cocktail bars in San Mateo, California.

-However, the economic crash in 2008 did a number on Mandala Lounge, and Greg went from pulling in $60,000 per month to just $24,000.
+Because of the crash, Greg went from pulling in $60,000 per month to just $24,000.

 That fall in revenue led to the bar running a deficit and Greg starting to rack up debt.